arnesson/cordova-plugin-firebase/README.md

 ### fetchDocumentInFirestoreCollection
 Fetches an existing document with the given ID from a Firestore collection.

+Notes:
-Note: If the no document with the specified ID exists in the collection, the error callback will be invoked.
+- If no document with the specified ID exists in the collection, the error callback will be invoked.
+- If the document contains references to another document, they will be converted to the document path string to avoid circular reference issues.

 **Parameters**:
 - {string} documentId - document ID of the document to fetch.